Socialists hold key after inconclusive Serb vote

 "Whoever wants to talk to us...will have to understand that we have risen from the ashes," Dacic told jubilant supporters in the capital, Belgrade.

-He favors EU membership for Serbia but is hostile towards the International Monetary Fund (IMF) and the prospect of Serbia seeking new funds from it.
-He has also pledged to protect state assets from privatization and said pensions should be raised.
+He favours EU membership for Serbia but is hostile towards the International Monetary Fund (IMF) and the prospect of Serbia seeking new funds from it.
+He has also pledged to protect state assets from privatisation and said pensions should be raised.

 "Since a new government without the Socialists is unlikely...we can expect even more socialism in Serbia," said economic analyst Aleksandar Stevanovic.